 You may have heard that we’re now working more hours than Medieval peasants.
-I believe it (except for those of you in France, you’re probably striking as we speak and you Scandinavian folk with crappy weather, you don’t count.
-Your choices are limited to advancing your civilization or dying of boredom).
+I believe it.
 Whereas the peasants’ work was given to them by Mother Nature, a gentle soul with rhyme and a season for everything, including rest and recuperation, modern day work is non-stop.
 Money never sleeps and neither does the 24/7 news cycle.

 The temptation to “work” even when we are running on fumes is more pronounced than ever with our ever-trusty (backstabbing) smartphones sending us alerts and tempting us to engage with work e-mails and messages.
 But are we really doing worthwhile work when we have nothing left to give?
 And is it really a good trade of our time when we’re ignoring our own wellbeing and the most important people in our lives, family, friends and those in our communities?